christianp/behind-the-design-of-numbas/source/pattern-matching.rst

 be described in some general way; to simplify an expression, a rewriting rule must recognise expressions in a certain form and identify particular sub-expressions to produce a new form.

-Things we want:

--  Match any sub-expression.

--  Consider all terms of an associative operation together, e.g. terms in a sum, joined by :math:`+` or :math:`-`.

--  Match if a subset of the terms match the given pattern, leaving the other terms unmatched.

--  Accept several different forms with the same rule, to avoid repetition, e.g. :math:`x+By` is a special case of :math:`Ax+By` with :math:`A=1`.

 Pattern-matching on trees is not as simple as on strings.